Joseph Stilwell: Disagreements with Chiang and British

 Stilwell left the defeated Chinese troops, and escaped Burma in 1942.
 Chiang had given him nominal command of these troops, though Chinese generals later admitted that they had considered Stilwell as an "adviser" and sometimes took orders directly from Chiang.
 Chiang was outraged by what he saw as Stilwell's blatant abandonment of the 200th Division, his best army, without orders and began to question Stilwell's capability and judgment as a military commander.

 Chiang was also infuriated at Stilwell's strict control of US lend lease supplies to China.
 Instead of confronting Stilwell or communicating his concerns to Marshall and Roosevelt when they asked Chiang to assess Stilwell's leadership after the Allied disaster in Burma, Chiang reiterated his "full confidence and trust" in Stilwell but countermanded some of the orders to Chinese units issued by Stilwell in his capacity as Chief of Staff.

-An outraged Stilwell began to call Chiang "the little dummy" or "Peanut" in his reports to Washington, DC, "Peanut" being originally intended as a code word for Chiang in official radio messages.
+An outraged Stilwell began to call Chiang "the little dummy" or "Peanut" in his reports to Washington, "Peanut" being originally intended as a code word for Chiang in official radio messages.
+On the contrary, the term "Peanut" was first mentioned during Stilwell's flight to the CBI Theater in March 1942.
+Col. Willard Wyman, a member of Stilwell's staff on that flight mentioned Chiang "...is like a peanut perched on top of a dung heap...".
 Chiang repeatedly expressed his pent-up grievances against Stilwell for his "recklessness, insubordination, contempt, and arrogance" to U.S. envoys to China and was angry at his obsession with going on the offensive in Burma when East China was falling into Japan's hands.